krerkkiat/acm-cs-survival-guide/otheroses.rst

 ----------
 VirtualBox
 ----------
-A popular and free "general-purpose full virtualizer for x86 harware, targeted at server, desktop and embedded use".
+A popular and free "general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use".

 ----
 QEMU